-Successful implementation campaigns typically result from hard work by groups of people who share a common goal.
+Successful policy advocacy campaigns typically result from hard work by groups of people who share a common goal.
 These campaigns are generally led by a small partnership of core members - dedicated individuals, technical experts, and representatives of important organizations - who agree to join forces for a common cause.
 It is more effective to work with a small group of like-minded, committed people who each assume a leadership role in strategic planning, decision-making, and managing campaign implementation.
-Many of these partners worked together on passing the policy.
-For your implementation campaign, you may realize that you need to engage a new set of partners to achieve your implementation objectives.
+For your policy advocacy campaign, consider working with those people with whom you have a strong relationship and have worked effectively with before, who share and agree upon common policy objectives for this campaign, and who have complementary assets that can enhance your policy campaign.

 Once you have identified organizations to be part of the core partnership, meet to determine how you will work together.
-Reach agreement on your campaign objectives (for guidance on establishing campaign objectives, see GRSP's Determining Your Implementation Objective tool).
+Reach agreement on your campaign objectives (for guidance on establishing campaign objectives, see the GRSP Setting Policy Priorities tool).
 You will also want to work out a system for your partnership which outlines how you will collaborate.
 Once you have agreed on these points, write them down and share among the group.